Local officials across California balk at Newsom face mask order, say they won't enforce it

 The at least one dozen municipal governments and police departments coming out against enforcement of the mask guidelines represent a significant schism between state and local authorities on how hard a line to take on the health measures.

-Senum was perhaps the most adamant opponent of the maks order, generously using the caps lock button in her Saturday Facebook post.
+Senum was perhaps the most adamant opponent of the mask order, generously using the caps lock button in her Saturday Facebook post.

 "As you go about your day today, KNOW there is NO LAW that Orders you to Wear a Mask.
 Our Governor does NOT have that unilateral power to make such orders," she said.
 "Ask our local Police chief or officers.
 They will not, and cannot, cite ANYBODY for not wearing a mask because the law does not exist."